CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/htmlCssDom.md

 For orgnizations sake, every web element is box shaped on a web page

-Start every html file with: <!DOCTYPE html>, and put all the code for that page between an <html> tag
+Start every html file with: <!DOCTYPE html>, and put all the code for that page between an 'html' tag